Expert witness providers – which are most active?

 Ernst & Young

 Ernst & Young has the third-greatest number of cross-examinations with 20 (see table 4).
 It also has the largest average value of claims of the Big Four consulting firms and the sixth-largest average value of claims overall in this edition of the survey.
 The London team has provided expert witness and dispute services since the early 1990s.
 It began offering arbitration services in Paris and Mumbai in 2010, the year of the arbitration department’s official creation.
-The Mumbai office is led by Arpinder Singh, who is head of the India fraud investigation and dispute services (FIDS) practice.
+The French arbitration practice is led by Frédéric Elkeslassy, while the Mumbai office is led by Arpinder Singh, who is head of the India fraud investigation and dispute services (FIDS) practice.
 Five of Ernst & Young’s experts feature in Who’s Who Legal: Arbitration 2017 including UK dispute services leader Richard Indge, and Maggie Stilwell who specialises in dispute advisory matters, including quantum and loss of profits claims.
 Trevor Dick is based in Hong Kong and has over 20 years of experience.

 PricewaterhouseCoopers has the fourth-largest number of hearings at 38 (table 1), and the data it provided included evidence of work on several billion dollar arbitrations.
 Formed by the merger of Price Waterhouse, and Coopers & Lybrand in 1998, the firm asserts that it specialises in complex quantum and delay matters when it comes to international arbitration, and data from the GAR 100 law firm survey shows that it has in recent times been instructed on real estate arbitrations worth over US$100 million, telecoms arbitrations worth over US$200 million and investor-state arbitrations worth upwards of US$1 billion.
 Gerry Lagerberg is head of the firm’s international arbitration practice, and John Fisher leads the disputes practice.